-Tom Garrick, who has served as head coach at two schools and previously spent six seasons on the coaching staff at Vanderbilt, is in the first season of his second stint on West End as an associate head coach in 2021-22.
+For Tom Garrick, who has served as head coach at two schools and previously spent six seasons on the coaching staff at Vanderbilt, the 2023-24 season will be the third season of his second stint at Vanderbilt as associate head coach.
 He rejoined the program in April 2021 with head coach Shea Ralph’s staff.

 On the Commodore bench from 2009-15, Garrick helped guide Vanderbilt to five NCAA Tournaments with four 20-plus win seasons and 120 victories along the way.
 In Music City, he tutored Jence Rhoads to honorable mention All-America honors in 2010-11 while Commodore guards garnered seven All-SEC accolades with three named to the SEC All-Freshman team.

 Garrick also played an instrumental role in the success of Vanderbilt standouts Jasmine Lister and Christina Foggie.
 Lister shattered the program’s record for minutes played and ranked No. 3 on Vandy’s all-time list for career assists, while Foggie led the SEC in scoring as a senior, became the school’s all-time leader in three-pointers and was a second-round pick in the 2014 WNBA Draft to Minnesota.